-After updating the K2 Service account due to an Active Directory Policy or alternative reasoning, the password needs to be updated within the K2 Product as it does not know this has been changed within AD and has the old password cached.
+After updating the K2 Service account due to an Active Directory Policy or alternative reason, the password needs to be updated within the K2 Product as well.
+K2 does not know the password has been changed in AD and has the old password cached.

 Before You Begin

 Before starting, ensure that this is done during downtime.
 You will need to run the K2 Setup Manager for Blackpearl and SmartForms which does a K2 Blackpearl Service and IIS Reset.
 This restart can cause a minor interruption for users/developers.

 Takes notes whether or not this account is used across multiple K2 Environments.
 If the same account is used elsewhere the same steps will most likely need to be done on other K2 environments as well.

 Also, take note of any other applications outside of the K2 Product in which this could also be used to see if they have any caching mechanisms that might not update.

 The best starting point is to go through the K2 Blackpearl and K2 SmartForms Setup managers (Configure Option).

 Find these in the Start Menu > K2 Blackpearl location.
 They can also be found within the install directory under Setup > K2 SmartForms Setup Folders.